EdgarHSalinas/daily/README.md

 ### Deployed at https://dailyapp.herokuapp.com/
-### Signup, then Login daily to write your daily activies.
+### Signup, then Login daily to write your daily activities.

 #### To modify for yourself see below.